What is a VPN?

 The VPN market is crowded with options, so it’s important to consider your needs when you’re shopping for a VPN.

 Think about what is important to you.
 Do you want to be able to surf the web anonymously by masking your IP address?
 Are you afraid that your information could be stolen on public Wi-Fi?
 Are you a frequent traveler who wants to be able to watch your favorite shows while you’re on the go.

-A good VPN will check all three boxes, but here are some other points to consider.
+A good VPN can help you check all three boxes, but here are some other points to consider.

 How to choose a VPN